AkramsBookshelf/GCT-Unity/UIManager/UIToolKit.md

 ## **UI Builder**

 **UI Builder** is Unity’s dedicated visual editor for creating and managing UI Toolkit interfaces.
-This allows game designers the ability to create their UI without knowing anything about css or Unity's own uss (Unity Style Sheet).
+This allows game designers the ability to create their UI without knowing anything about CSS or Unity's own USS (Unity Style Sheet).
 Elements can be placed in the viewport and rules are defined in the Inspector.

 #